PranshulGG/NoteNest/README.md

  - <strong>Java: </stronge>Mainly used for JavaScript interface and permissions, allowing the app to run on Android devices.

  - <strong>Material Web Components: </stronge>Utilized to create a consistent and attractive Material Design look and feel.

+# ✅ Todos:

+ - [ ] Feature to add lists, images, and voice memos
+ - [ ] Better note editor
+ - [ ] Feature Add reminders
+ - [ ] Ability to unlock the app using biometric authentication

 <br>
 <br>